battlesnake/slow-validator/README.md

 It walks over all public fields of the given object.
 When encountering an array or another object, it recurses into them.

-Each value is passed to a set of validator functions, along with the context and the field type.
+Each value is passed to a set of assertion functions, along with the context and the field type.

-The validators return `null` on success and an error string on invalid value.
+The assertions return `null` on success and an error string on invalid value.

 # When should I use this?